Magyartanulas/magyartanulas.github.io/locatives.md

 * Szöveget írtunk a zenéhez. - (We wrote lyrics to the music.)
 * Sok sikert a tanuláshoz! - (Good luck with your learning!)
 * A terem zenétől volt hangos. - (The hall was loud from music.)
-* De félek ettől a konferenciától! - (But I'm scared of this conference!)
+* De félek a sötétségtől! - (But I'm scared of the dark!)
 * Ragad a keze az almától. - (His/her hand was sticky from the apple.)
 * Attól függ. - (It depends. lit.
 It hangs from that.)
 * Ennél a résznél mindig sírok, pedig már millószor láttam. - (I always cry at this part, even though I've seen it a million times already!)